Skip to content

 ℹ️ Notes and comments are not part of the project's flow and cannot be connected.

 In Play Mode, connections render as option buttons, allowing the player to progress the story by making choices.
+Connections can also carry labels, which render as the option buttons' text.

 Sources & targets